ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Now comes the time to adapt your buffy version to your needs!
 Good news: you can keep doing this forever depending on how your needs evolve.
-Bad news: you _will_ keep doing this forever as you'll always see opportunies for improvement. :wink:
+Bad news: you _will_ keep doing this forever as you'll always see opportunities for improvement. :wink:

 To configure your buffy installation you will be making changes in these places
 * In the `/config/settings-production.yml` file of the branch of your **buffy fork**;
 * In other folders of the branch of your **buffy fork** if you are _adding custom responders_;
 * In issue templates (`.github/ISSUE_TEMPLATE`) or PR templates (`.github/PULL_REQUEST_TEMPLATE`) and buffy templates `.buffy/templates` of your **review repository (or repositories**, if you created a test review repository for experimenting with buffy, which we'd recommend).
-Indeed, issue or PR templates will contain placeholders/wrappers for HTML variables like `<!--editor-->  <!--end-editor-->` -- otherwise the bot won't be able to fill this information. _buffy_ templates are for comments you will want the bot to post, for instance a checklist at the end of the review process.
+Indeed, issue or PR templates will contain placeholders/wrappers for HTML variables like `<!--editor-->  <!--end-editor-->` -- otherwise the bot won't be able to fill this information. _buffy_ templates are for comments you will want the bot to post, for instance, a checklist at the end of the review process.

 Follow buffy docs on [configuration](https://buffy.readthedocs.io/en/latest/configuration.html).
 You will be adding (registering) responders by adding them to the YAML file `/config/settings-production.yml`, with subfields indicating some options.
-For instance you might want to use the ["assign editor" responder](https://buffy.readthedocs.io/en/latest/responders/assign_editor.html) to store the editor username in the issue comment _without assigning the issue to them_ so you'll set `add_as_assignee` to `false`.
+For instance, you might want to use the ["assign editor" responder](https://buffy.readthedocs.io/en/latest/responders/assign_editor.html) to store the editor username in the issue comment _without assigning the issue to them_ so you'll set `add_as_assignee` to `false`.

 You'll find responders and their parameters in buffy docs.
 You can also check out the [readthedocs website of rOpenSci's version of buffy](https://buffy-ropensci.readthedocs.io/en/latest/) in case some of our custom responders are relevant for you (they are at the bottom of the list, with rOpenSci in front of their name).